Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: STMP Algorithm

 \subsection{State Evolution}

-The asymptotic \ac{MSE} performance of \ac{STMP} can be accurately predicted by a set of \ac{SE} equations.
-We begin by defining the following \ac{MSE} function, which describes the denoising performance of the score-based denoiser under an \ac{AWGN} model:
+In this subsection, we characterize the asymptotic \ac{MSE} performance of \ac{STMP} through \ac{SE}.
+The analysis basically follows the standard \ac{SE} framework in~\cite{se_analysis2018nips}.
+We begin by defining the following asymptotic \ac{MSE} transfer function, which describes the denoising performance of the score-based denoiser: